maxamel/GDHChat/README.md

 A Desktop Application for the online chat Omegle.

 Currenlty supports just the basic feature of chatting with random strangers or with strangers with similar interests.
+A new enhancement is the auto disconnection upon discovering bad connectivity.
+The connectivity level is estimated by the number of timeouts during the conversation.
+After ten consecutive timeouts the connection is broken off.
+The connectivity is indicated by the color on the status of your conversation counterpart, so the disconnection won't come as a surprise.

 # Overview